Weeks-UNC/RNAvigate/docs/plot-options/ss-plots.md

 * True or False, whether to display every 10th nucleotide position.

+`bp_style`

+* `"dotted"` draws three dots in a line between basepairs
+* `"line"` draws a solid line between basepairs
+* `"conventional"` draws single lines for A-U, double for G-C, circles for A-G and G-U

 `sequence`

 * True or False, whether to display nucleotide letters.